 Richard Lloyd Lathes

-Just two lathes by Richard Lloyd have come to light in recent years with one, discovered in Australia, a simple little hand-controlled carrying cast-in lettering along the front face of the bed proclaiming R.Lloyd & Co Birmingham.
-The other, by way of contrast, a large and strongly-built flat-belt-driven conventional screwcutting lathe looking to date from the 1930s and fitted with a screwed-on badge.
+Just three lathes by Richard Lloyd have come to light in recent years with one, discovered in Australia, a simple little hand-controlled carrying cast-in lettering along the front face of the bed proclaiming R.Lloyd & Co Birmingham.
+Another, by way of contrast, a large and strongly-built flat-belt-driven conventional screwcutting lathe looking to date from the 1930s and fitted with a screwed-on badge.
+The final example - it came to light in 2023 - is a quite ordinary backgeared and screwcutting type with a centre height of around 6 inches and built circa 1900 to 1920.

 Richard Lloyd was born in Birmingham in 1772, one of sixteen children born to the Quaker, Sampson Lloyd, the founder of Lloyd's Bank.
 His first venture into trade, after an apprentice in one of the family companies, was to open, in 1803, an ironmongers based at 135, Steel-House Lane, Birmingham.
 In later years the company, having expanded considerably, was to occupy the "Galton" Works in Steelhouse Lane, Birmingham - the trade name "Galtona" being used on machine-tool drive belts, small tools and has also been found on several otherwise "unknown" machine tools including the "Turner" capstan lathe - a machine with a headstock identical to that used on the R.Lloyd.